ledy-ccl/cs348-hw4/aux_readme_2.md

 ### Removing rules and facts inferred from a removed fact

-When you remove a fact, you also need to remove all facts and rules that were inferred using this fact.
-However, a given fact/rule might be supported by multiple facts - so, you'll need to check whether the facts/rules inferred from this fact are also supported by other facts (or if they were directly asserted).
+When you remove a fact or a rule, you also need to remove all facts and rules that were inferred using this fact.
+However, a given fact or rule might be supported by multiple facts - so, you'll need to check whether the facts or rules inferred from this fact are also supported by other facts (or if they were directly asserted).

 As a simplification, you can assume that **no rules will create circular dependencies**.
 E.g., imagine a situation like `A => B`, `B => C`, and `C => B`.
 Removing `A` would mean removing `B` and `C`, since they depend on `A` via those rules.
 However, implementing that would get messy, since `B` and `C` depend on each other.
 You will **NOT** be given scenarios like this.